romzorus/karnaboo/README.md

 *** Server side ***
 - [ ] add autocompletion
 - [ ] function to check database consistency
-- [ ] handling configuration file : present at the root directory of the program or path specified as a command line argument
 - [ ] improve error handling and stability by getting rid of all "unwrap" and "expect" methods
 - [ ] add an Arc<Mutex<T>> to make sure the database is accessed in a regulated way
 - [ ] have a single connexion to the database and pass its reference to the functions (instead of having each function create its own connexion each time)